The Existence of God – Chapter 9

 - Wayne Grudem: 148 Lectures on Systematic Theology at Scottsdale Bible Church

-- Todd Clay: 31 Reasons To Believe In The God of the Bible
+- Brandon Clay: 31 Reasons To Believe In The God of the Bible

 - William Lane Craig: Does God Exist?